Tiana Angelina Moser: Political career

 She joined the Green Liberal Party (GLP) in 2004 and in Federal Elections of 2007 she was elected into the National Council.
 In 2011 she was elected as the leader of the parliamentarian group.
 She was in the Commission for Foreign Politics between 2007 and 2021 and was its president between 2019 and 2021.
-She was a candidate for the Council of State as a representative of the GLP for Canton Zürich in 2019, but not elected.
+She was a candidate for the Council of State as a representative of the GLP for the canton of Zürich in 2019, but not elected.
 In October 2022 she was announced again as a candidate for the Council of State for the Federal Elections in 2023.

 Political positions

 She is known for her support of a healthy work-life balance and the protection of the environment.
 Regarding the Swiss neutrality, she supported a permission for the export of protective clothes for the civilian population.
 In national politics she is aware of the difficulties a party not taking part in a political alliance for the elections to the cantonal executives and suggested that after an evaluation it should be possible to take part in either an alliance in right or left-wing politics.